cysecroad/cysecroad/content/blog/posts/git-grammar-check/index.md

 ### Testing if this works (As we use to say it *trust but verify*)

 As any verification engineer would tell you (and boy, do we love telling people this), if you haven't tested it, it doesn't work!
-Let's intentionally break things - it's the only way to be sure our checks are working.
+Let's intentionally break stuff - it's the only way to be sure our checks are working.

 1. First, make sure to push the workflow file to repository (it's okay to do this on develop branch)
     ```bash